Yusuf4zzam/Text-Summrizer/README.md

 2. Extract The Zip File On Your Computer.
 3. Open The Folder On The Terminal.
 4. Run `npm install` On The Terminal To Install The Dependencies.
-5. Run `node index.js` To Run The Server.
+5. Run `node index.js` On The Terminal To Run The Server.
 6. Then Hit This Link [The Web Page](http://localhost:3000/).

 Good Luck :+1: